How you move through - and eventually beyond a divorce is your choice.

 If you and your spouse live in New Jersey, Illinois, Pennsylvania, New York, California, Washington State, or Michigan, learn more about the benefits of working with us.

-Then, take the next step and book an initial meeting for you and your spouse!
+Then, when you are ready to start the divorce process, take the next step and book an initial meeting for you and your spouse!